Tag: Kerry McCarthy

 The below Parliamentary question was asked by Kerry McCarthy on 2015-12-16.

-To ask the Secretary of State for Environment, Food and Rural Affairs, what the Government’s priorities are for the next round of negotiations on CAP.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what the process and timetable is for the European Food Safety Agency’s review of its restrictions on the use of neonicotinoids; and what representations the UK has made on that review.

 George Eustice